What is a Creditors Voluntary Liquidation (CVL)?

 Creditor settlements are made in accordance with the Bankruptcy Scotland Act (2016) and are made in the following order;

 - Secured creditors with fixed charges

 - Preferential creditors including staff wages

 - Unsecured creditors such as HMRC, suppliers and customers

-The document relating to the priority of distribution can be here
+The document relating to the Priority of Distribution can be found within the Bankruptcy Scotland Act (2016) on the Government website.

 NB.
 It is important to note that you are allowed to purchase your own items back as long as they are bought at market value and through your Insolvency Practitioner.

 How long does a Creditors Voluntary Liquidation take?